-- 1. Project construction would occur in proximity to the following four historic properties: Bergen Portal of the North River Tunnel and Substation No. 3 in New Jersey and the High Line and Master Printers Building in New York.
-To avoid Project-related construction damage to these four properties, the Project Sponsor, in consultation with FRA and NJHPO and NYSHPO, will develop a Construction Protection Plan (CPP). - a) The CPP will be developed at least 120 days prior to any Project-related demolition, excavation, and/or construction activities. - b) The CPP will set forth the specific measures to be used, and specifications that would be applied, to protect the properties identified herein during the Project construction period. - c) The Project Sponsor, in coordination with FRA, will distribute the CPP to Signatories and Concurring Parties for review and comment and to FRA, NJHPO, and NYSHPO for review and approval in accordance with Stipulation X. - d) The Project Sponsor, in coordination with FRA, will ensure that the provisions of the CPP approved by NJHPO and NYSHPO are implemented by the Project contractors. - 2.
-To avoid damaging the structural integrity of the Hudson River bulkhead structure during construction of the Hudson Tunnel tubes through the bulkhead, a monitoring plan will be developed and implemented as described below to protect the remaining bulkhead structure. - a) The Project Sponsor, in coordination with FRA, will consult with NYSHPO and HRPT to develop a Monitoring Plan at least 120 days prior to Project construction in the location of the Hudson River bulkhead. - b) The Project Sponsor, in coordination with FRA, will ensure that the provisions of the Monitoring Plan developed in consultation with NYSHPO and HRPT are implemented by the Project contractors.
+- 1. Project construction will occur in proximity to the following four (4) historic properties: Bergen Portal of the North River Tunnel and Substation No. 3 in New Jersey and the High Line and Master Printers Building in New York.
+To avoid Project-related construction damage to these four (4) properties, the Project Sponsor, in consultation with FRA and NJHPO and NYSHPO, will develop a Construction Protection Plan (CPP). - a) The CPP will be developed at least 120 days prior to any Project-related demolition, excavation, and/or construction activities. - b) The CPP will set forth the specific measures to be used, and specifications that will be applied, to protect the four (4) historic properties identified in Stipulation V.C.1 during the Project construction period. - c) The Project Sponsor, in coordination with FRA, will distribute the draft CPP to Signatories and Concurring Parties for review and comment and to FRA, NJHPO, and NYSHPO for review and approval in accordance with Stipulation X. - d) The Project Sponsor, in coordination with FRA, will ensure that the provisions of the final CPP approved by NJHPO and NYSHPO are implemented by the Project contractors. - 2.
+To avoid damaging the structural integrity of the Hudson River Bulkhead structure during construction of the Hudson Tunnel tubes through the Bulkhead and ensure the Project does not negatively impact its long-term integrity, the following measures will be implemented. - a) Amtrak, in coordination with the Project Sponsor, will enter into an agreement with HRPT separate from this PA that (i) defines the geographic area within Hudson River Park above or adjacent to the Bulkhead that may be affected by the Project's impact on the Bulkhead (referred to in this PA as the "Hudson River Bulkhead Impact Area"); and (ii) sets forth measures to be implemented by Amtrak for the long-term maintenance of the Hudson River Bulkhead and the Hudson River Bulkhead Impact Area.
+This separate agreement will also identify (1) Amtrak's responsibilities for maintaining and repairing (if conditions require) the Bulkhead and the Hudson River Bulkhead Impact Area if any such areas are disturbed by Amtrak's or the Project Sponsor's activities; and (2) the period of time that Amtrak will assume these responsibilities.
+Amtrak will finalize the agreement with HRPT prior to any entity beginning Project-related demolition, excavation, and/or construction activities in the Hudson River Bulkhead Impact Area. - b) Amtrak, in coordination with the Project Sponsor and FRA, will provide a Design Technical Memorandum that describes the proposed Bulkhead construction techniques, and proposed measures to monitor and protect the Bulkhead (inclusive of information that will be incorporated into